+const char Text(void) const

-Text() returns a pointer to the text, which may be a pointer to an empty string if the BTextView is empty.
+Returns a pointer to the text contained in the BTextView, or NULL if it's empty.
 The returned pointer can be used to read the text, but not to alter it (use SetText(), Insert(), Delete(), and other BTextView functions to do that).
+The pointer may no longer be valid after the user or the program next changes the text.